RajaPiyush/Project_3/README.md

 The project is  a web application developed using ASP.NET Core, a popular framework for building web applications and APIs.
 The main components and functionalities inferred from the provided files are as follows:

+##To run the Jokes application, follow these steps:

+Clone the Repository: Use Git to clone the project's repository to your local machine.
+Install Dependencies: Navigate to the project directory and install required dependencies using a package manager like npm or dotnet restore for .NET projects.
+Set Up the Database: Apply any necessary database migrations to set up your database structure.
+Configure Settings: Ensure appsettings.json and appsettings.Development.json are configured with your database and other environment-specific settings.
+Run the Application: Start the application using a suitable command like dotnet run for .NET projects or npm start for Node.js projects.

 ### Features of the we application

 - **User Authentication and Authorization**: Handling user logins, registrations, and role-based access control.